KiwiCo Crates Review: Everything You Need to Know Before You Buy

 In our Doodle Crate, we have all the materials needed to make our own handcrafted sculpture.
 I was so excited when I saw the paper clay.
 I have fond memories of taking sculpting classes and using paper clay to make intricate bowls, jewelry, and even dolls.

-The instructions are very clear, but they also give lots of room for creativity.
+The instructions are very clear but also leave plenty of room for creativity.
 Instead of taking you step-by-step through how to make one particular sculpture, the instructions laid out the basics and let you decide what the end product is.

 For example, the booklet described and illustrated how to shape the wire for sculptures with legs.
 You can choose to do a sculpture with 2 legs, 4 legs, or even 6 legs.
 There are also directions on how to make sculptures without legs.
-This means you can create virtually any animal or insect you would like with the wires and paper clay.
+This means you can create virtually any animal or insect you like using wire and paper clay.

 My daughter decided she wanted to make a person.
 The wires were pretty easy to shape, and the Doodle Crate gave you extras in case you mess up or want to construct another sculpture.

 Next, we started to stick the paper clay onto the wires.
-My daughter had a lot of fun adding the paper clay little by little, but she needed some help using water to smooth out the clay.
-She is younger than the recommended age of 9-16 so I expected that she would require some help to complete the sculpture.
+My daughter had a lot of fun adding the paper clay little by little, but she needed some help smoothing it out with water.

 After we finished molding the paper clay, we used the tools provided to add details to our sculpture.
 By dipping the tips of the tools in water, she was able to make designs in the dress.
-We also added some details to the long hair so that it looked more realistic.
+We also added some details to the long hair to make it look more realistic.

 The paper clay did take longer to dry than expected.
-We did have to leave it overnight until the clay dried completely and we could paint it.
+We had to leave it overnight for the clay to dry completely before we could paint it.
 I love how the instruction booklet included a color mixing chart to teach the kids how to make new colors from the ones they have.

 Painting the sculpture was difficult but so much fun!
-As we worked on the sculpture together, my daughter and I realized that we should have gone from lighter color to darker color.
-This way, if you messed up and accidentally painted parts of the sculpture a different color, you can easily cover it up with the darker paint.
+As we worked on the sculpture together, my daughter and I realized that we should have gone from a lighter color to a darker color.
+This way, if you mess up and accidentally paint parts of the sculpture a different color, you can easily cover it up with the darker paint.

 Not bad for our first sculpture!